-30/09/2020 31/12/2019 African export - import bank 278,432 244,323
+31/12/2020 31/12/2019 African export - import bank 278,432 244,323

-- ★ The bank is unlisted. - ★ The main purpose of establishing the bank is funding and facilitating the trading business between African countries and the rest of the world, which makes it difficult to find similar listed banks. - ★ The bank owns a small share in African export import bank (3%), which restrains the bank from reaching accurate and detailed information to reach fair value of the investment. - ★ The bank achieves positive net profit and net equity according to its financial statements, which are reflecting the absence of any indicators of impairment in the investment value. - ★ The AGM of Afreximbank that was held in June 2020 has endorsed the distribution of USD 78.83Mn in cash dividends.
-BDC opted to receive its share of dividends in the form of shares instead of cash, representing 104 shares bringing BdC's total number of shares to 4,282.
+- ★ The bank is unlisted. - ★ The main purpose of establishing the bank is funding and facilitating the trading business between African countries and the rest of the world, which makes it difficult to find similar listed banks. - ★ The bank owns a small share in African export import bank (3%), which restrains the bank from reaching accurate and detailed information to reach fair value of the investment. - ★ The bank achieves positive net profit and net equity according to its financial statements, which are reflecting the absence of any indicators of impairment in the investment value. - The AGM of Afreximbank that was held in June 2020 has endorsed the distribution of USD 78.83Mn in cash dividends.
+The bank chose to receive its share of dividends in the form of shares instead of cash, representing 104 shares bringing the bank's total number of shares to 4,282.

-30/09/2020 31/12/2019 Egypt - Europe Bank 84,218 84,218
+31/12/2020 31/12/2019 Egypt - Europe Bank 84,218 84,218